Randa Chichakli, PE, BCEE, LEED AP, PMP

-Environmental and civil engineer Randa Chichakli has dedicated her career to leading hazardous waste investigations and remediation, environmental assessments and other environmental programmes on all continents.
-As Delivery Leader for CDM Smith's development assistance projects in Asia Pacific, Randa Chichakli is responsible for overseeing the work of multi-discipline technical teams to meet the needs of her clients on a variety of investigation, remediation and regulatory compliance environmental programmes as well as construction projects.
-Her work on global projects like remediation at Vietnam’s Danang Airport, the Green Prosperity Project for Millenium Challenge Account (MCA) Indonesia and post-earthquake reconstruction in Nepal have worked to reduce health risks and promote environmentally sustainable economic growth, and provide safe schools and health clinics for developing countries.
+Environmental and civil engineer Randa Chichakli has dedicated her career to environmental programs and development assistance programs in various parts of the world.
+She has led hazardous waste investigations and remediation, environmental assessments and other environmental programs in the U.S. and Asia.
+As delivery leader for CDM Smith's development assistance projects in the Asia Pacific region, Randa is responsible for overseeing the work of multi-discipline technical teams to meet the needs of her clients on a variety of environmental investigation, remediation and regulatory compliance programs and reconstruction projects.
+Randa’s work on global projects like Agent Orange remediation at Vietnam’s Danang Airport, the Green Prosperity Project for MCA Indonesia, and post-earthquake reconstruction in Nepal have worked to reduce health risks, promote environmentally sustainable economic growth, and provide safe schools and health clinics for developing countries.

 How might clients describe you?
 Clients positively respond to my communication style; I ensure that we have regular project discussions with our clients and stakeholders throughout the project lifecycle to make sure we are all on the same page.
 I’ve found that clients think my meetings are efficient, informative and provide a forum for quick problem resolution.

 What’s something that people might be surprised to know about you?
 After I graduated from college with my civil engineering bachelor’s degree, I wasn’t too excited about being a “real engineer.”
 So, I joined the Peace Corps and lived in Chad, Africa for 2 years working on basic drinking water and sanitation issues.
 After my service, I was introduced to the Superfund programme through the EPA, which got me excited about being an engineer again.